chamu-pages/portfolio/README.md

-# Chamu Pages
+# 🟢 Chamu Pages

 ### High-Performance Static Web Studio

-This repository hosts the source code for Chamu Pages, my personal portfolio and agency website.
+This repository hosts the source code for Chamu Pages, my personal portfolio website.
 It serves as a live demonstration of my core philosophy: websites should be instant, secure, and conversion-focused.

-I specialize in replacing bloated WordPress sites with hand-coded, high-performance static architecture.
+I specialize in replacing bloated heave sites with high-performance static architecture.

 ## The Philosophy